 Obstructive pathologies of the urinary tract.
 Prenatal diagnosis

-Ultrasound scans during pregnancy have allowed dilating the urinary tract of the fetus.
+Ultrasound scans during pregnancy have allowed dilating of the urinary tract of the fetus.
 Not all dilations are obstructive.
 It is generally wise to wait for the child’s birth and perform the relevant tests.

 There are variations in the degree of dilation that indicate the urgency to make the diagnosis.

-There is a wide spectrum of malformations, with bladder exstrophy being one of the best known.
+There is a wide spectrum of malformations, with bladder exstrophy being one of the best-known.

 Spina bifida neurogenic bladders